-For both patents and copyright, a fundamental priority is to prevent the public domain from shrinking further, and, when possible, push back the tight fences that are progressively enclosing it.
-This means, on the one hand, opposing new proposals for the extension of copyright term and coverage beyond those established by the 1998 DMCA and CTEA.
+For both patents and copyright, a fundamental priority is to prevent the public domain from shrinking further, and, when possible, push back the fences that are progressively enclosing it.
+This means, on the one hand, opposing new proposals for the extension of copyright term and coverage beyond those established by the 1998 Digital Millenium Copyright Act (DMCA) and Copyright Term Extension Act (CTEA).
 On the other hand, it also means to take proactive actions to defend from rapacious hands what is growing in the public domain and needs to be nurtured.
-Private economic initiative can be extremely useful along this dimension and the recent Open Innovation Network initiative, led by none other than IBM, is a wonderful case in point.
+Private economic initiative can be extremely useful along this dimension and the recent Open Innovation Network initiative, led by IBM, is a wonderful case in point.16

-Briefly described, the Open Innovation Network has been formed by IBM, Philips, Sony and two large Linux resellers, Red Hat - a Linux distributor we discussed in an early chapter - and Novell - another successful Linux distributor, which we forgot to mention.
-So sorry: you see, business thrives so much in the absence of intellectual monopoly that one cannot even count the number of companies commercializing the un-copyrighted and unpatented free software called Linux.
-The Open Innovation Network has been set up as a Foundation that aims at buying Linux-related patents from holders and create a pool of intellectual property it can then license for free.
-Probably more important, though is the commitment, which is part of the Open Innovation Network's charter, to sue anyone who tries to either attack Linux, claiming some parts of it violate an outstanding patent, or dismember it by attempting to patent bits and pieces of it.
-Patents controlled by OIN will be freely available to anyone agreeing not to assert their own patents against other users who have signed a license with OIN, when using software related to Linux.
-That a hundred OINs blossom, should be the motto!
+Briefly described, the Open Innovation Network has been formed by IBM, Philips, Sony and two large Linux resellers, Red Hat - a Linux distributor we discussed in an early chapter - and Novell - another successful Linux distributor.
+The Open Innovation Network (OIN) has been set up as a foundation that aims at buying Linux-related patents from holders and create a pool of intellectual property it can then license for free.
+Probably more important, though, is the commitment which is part of the Open Innovation Network's charter, to sue anyone who tries to either attack Linux, claiming some parts of it violate an outstanding patent, or dismember it by attempting to patent pieces of it.
+Patents controlled by OIN will be freely available to anyone agreeing not to assert her own patents against other users who have signed a license with OIN, when using software related to Linux.
+Let a hundred OINs blossom!
 Let us continue looking into other short-run improvements to the burden of intellectual monopoly.
-Jaffe and Lerner document in great detail how the patent system, as it is currently implemented in the U.S., is broken.
-They make numerous proposals to make frivolous patents more difficult to get and enforce.
+Jaffe and Lerner document in great detail how the patent system, as it is currently implemented in the U.S., is broken.17 They make numerous proposals to make frivolous patents more difficult to get and enforce.
 We support these proposals in principle - and while we might disagree over some of the details, we expect that were we to debate the matter, they would convince us on some points, and we would convince them on others.

 One proposal in particular, is to allow patents to be challenged before they are granted.
-This would allow real evidence to be brought to bear on the issue of prior art - something the U.S. Patent Office seems to know little about, as the thousands of "how to swing a swing" and "peanut-butter and jelly sandwiches" patents suggest.
-Realistically, however, few individuals or firms would be likely to monitor the patent system carefully enough to identify bad patents, or to incur the expense of providing the public good of challenging bad patents.
-Quillen et al examine the rigor with which the U.S. Patent Office carries out its examining activities and compared it to those of the European and Japanese Patent Offices.
+This would allow real evidence to be brought to bear on the issue of prior art - something the U.S. Patent Office seems to know little about, as the thousands of "how to swing a swing" and "peanut-butter and jelly sandwiches" patents suggest.18 Realistically, however, few individuals or firms would be likely to monitor the patent system carefully enough to identify bad patents, or to incur the expense of providing the public good of challenging bad patents.
+Quillen et al19 examine the rigor with which the U.S. Patent Office carries out its examining activities and compare it to those of the European and Japanese Patent Offices.
 They take the opposite approach from Lerner and Jaffe, suggesting that the patent office is not the appropriate place to reach decisions concerning patentability.
 They conclude by asking